Wilcolab/Anythink-Market-pj4to/frontend/readme.md

 - Profile page (URL: /#/@username, /#/@username/favorites )
   - Show basic user info
   - List of items populated from seller's items or user favorite items

+## Deployments

+- Add BACKEND_URL environment variable in the frontend environment, to point to the API Server location (and don't forget the trailing /api).